-This course covers the fundamentals of how the design and operation of internal combustion engines affect their performance, fuel requirements, and environmental impact.
-Fluid flow, thermodynamics, combustion, heat transfer, friction, and fuel properties, relevant to engine power, efficiency, and emissions are also studied.
-Examination of design features and operating characteristics of different types of internal combustion engines: spark-ignition and diesel running two or four-stroke cycles.
+This course will provide the fundementals of how the design and operation of spark-ignition engines affect their performance and fuel requirements.
+We will study fluid flow, thermodynamics, combustion, heat transfer and friction phenomena, and fuel properties, relevant to engine power, efficiency, and emissions.
+We will also examine the design features and operating characteristics of different types of engines: Spark-ignition and diesel engines.